-A pruning knife is the basic tool in a gardener’s tool chest.
+A pruning knife is a basic tool in a gardener’s tool chest.
 While there are various types of pruning knives, all serve to trim plants and do other tasks in the garden.
-But what is a pruning knife exactly, and what are pruning knives for?
-Read on for information on the different types pruning knives and the many pruning knife uses.
+What is a pruning knife exactly, and what are pruning knives used for?
+Read on for information on the different types of pruning knives and the many pruning knife uses.

 What is a Pruning Knife?

 If you are new to gardening, you may ask: what is a pruning knife?
 Pruning knives can be used for many different purposes in the garden.
 The pruning knife is the “Jack-of-all-trades” of cutlery.
 Many types of pruning knives are available in commerce, but the most typical pruning knife is short and sharp, with a blade around 3 inches (8 cm.), and a wooden or heavy-duty handle.

 Some pruning knives are one-piece; others are foldable.
 Each gardener has a favorite style.
 The pruning knife blades can be straight or hooked.
 Exactly what are pruning knives for?
 It’s easier to list what you can’t do with a pruning knife than what you can.
 The possibilities are virtually unlimited.

 Whatever needs doing in the garden, the pruning knife is the tool of first resort.
 Pruning knife uses run the gamut from trimming vines to harvesting veggies.
 You can use a pruning knife to slice string, cut flowers, prune vines, and graft trees.